davidtchiu/davidtchiu.github.io/teaching/cs475/hwk3.malloc/index.md

 - Clearly, a program that crashes depending on an arbitrary input should be avoided, and is why you should avoid creating unknown-sized arrays on the _stack_.
 That foreshadows a different location that can store arbitrarily-sized structures.

-##### Part 4: The Program Heap
+##### Part 4: Heap to the Rescue!

 - To deal with the stack-overflow problem, we need to allocate unknown-sized memory off the stack, in some large, free area of memory.
-The **Heap** segment in the address space serves this exact purpose.
-Instead, when we need a new array, struct, (or object), during runtime, we'll create a pointer on the stack to refer to some location on the heap where this potentially large structure will reside.
+The **Heap** segment in the address space serves this  purpose.
+Instead, when we need a new array, struct, string, etc., during runtime, we'll create a pointer on the stack to refer to some location on the **heap** where this potentially large structure will reside.

-- In fact, allocating memory on the heap is exactly what Java does every time the `new` keyword is used to create an object.
+- In fact, allocating memory on the heap is actually what Java does every time the `new` keyword is used to create an Object.
 In this section, we'll see how C supports memory allocation (and deallocation) on the heap.

-- There are four important memory allocation functions we should know.
-To gain access to them, we need to first #include <stdlib.h>.
+- There are four important memory allocation functions you should know.
+To gain access to them, we need to first `#include <stdlib.h>`.
 These functions are:

   1.  `void* malloc(size_t size)`: allocates `size` contiguous bytes on the heap, and returns a pointer to the first byte.
 Note that `size_t` is just a `typedef` alias to `unsigned int`.
 Importantly, because the returned pointer is `void *`, the programmer must cast it to the desired data type before dereferencing (think the generic `Object` type in Java).
 On failure, `NULL` is returned.

-  2.  `void* calloc(size_t num, size_t size)`: is a alternative to using `malloc()`.
+  2.  `void* calloc(size_t num, size_t size)`: is an alternative function to  `malloc()`.
 It takes as input an unsigned integer `num` (number of elements) and `size` (number of bytes per element).
 It attempts to allocate `num * size` bytes on the heap.
 One difference from `malloc()` is that it will also initialize the entire allocated block to zeroes.
 On success, it returns a `void*` pointer to the first byte of the newly allocated block.
 On failure, `NULL` is returned.

   3.  `void* realloc(void *ptr, size_t size)`: is used to change the size of an already-allocated block of memory on the heap.
 It takes as input a generic `void*` pointer to a block of memory, and a new `size`, which may be smaller or larger than the current allocation.
 On failure, `NULL` is returned.
 Caveat: the location of the allocated block might change, which is why a `void*` pointer to a potentially different starting address is returned.